 “Life can be painless, provided that there is sufficient peacefulness for a dozen or so rituals to be repeated simply endlessly.” ~Kurt Vonnegut (Slapstick, 1976)

 A very fine philosophy indeed, one shared by this blogger and a very particular mutt named Mister Bud, the star of the new Carter Goodrich book, Say Hello to Zorro!
-Happily wrapped in a warm blanket of habit and contentment, Mister Bud is blissfully unaware that his life is about to be turned upside down by the arrival of…well, I’ll save that for later.
+Wrapped in a warm blanket of habit and contentment, Mister Bud is blissfully unaware that his life is about to be turned upside down by the arrival of…well, I’ll save that for later.

 In spite of the command to ‘get along’, the human caretakers are largely out of sight in Say Hello to Zorro, save for a dog’s eye view of legs and shoes and the occasional comment drifting down from the top of the page.
 Mister Bud and Zorro are left on their own to work our their differences.
 At first, Mister Bud is terribly offended by the arrival of the pug, and is especially grumpy about the disruption to his routine.
 However, as in most ‘forced’ relationships, canine or otherwise, common ground eventually presents itself, and the two dogs discover something remarkable about one another: they share the same schedule, and they both enjoy tormenting the cat.
 If that’s not the basis for a friendship, I don’t know what is.